 Before we begin, we must stress that every accident is different and may require a unique approach depending on the severity of injuries, the location of the crash, and countless other factors.
 Please consider the following a guide and use your best judgment in the moment to make the right decisions based on your individual situation.

 You should remain at the scene of a trucking accident you witnessed or were involved in unless you are severely injured and must be taken to the hospital by emergency personnel.
 By law, you must exchange insurance, driver’s license, and contact information with the other party or parties.
 You should also render aid to anyone in need—if it is safe to do so.

 Step 2: Call 911

 You should call 911 after a truck accident that has caused injury, is blocking traffic, or is in a potentially dangerous location.
 Firefighters, EMTs, and law enforcement officers who arrive at the scene can redirect traffic, provide medical treatment, transport the injured to the hospital if needed, and take statements from all involved parties.
 When this is happening, try to note down the names and badge numbers of anyone you interact with.
-You should also avoid saying the accident was your fault in any statement to the police, but we will go over that in more detail.

 Step 3: Seek Medical Attention